Syracuse vs. Boston College NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Syracuse has combined with its opponents to score more than 51.5 points in four of eight games this season.
+- Syracuse and its opponents have gone over the current 50.5-point total in four of eight games (50%) this season.

-- Boston College and its opponents have combined to score more than 51.5 points in two games this season.
+- Boston College's games have gone over 50.5 points in two opportunities this season.

-- Saturday's total is 7.4 points lower than the two team's combined 58.9 points per game average.
+- The two teams combine to average 58.9 points per game, 8.4 more than the over/under in this contest.

-- This contest's total is 6.2 points greater than the 45.3 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 45.3 points per game, 5.2 fewer than this contest's over/under.

-- The Orange and their opponents score an average of 50.1 points per game, 1.4 fewer than Saturday's total.
+- The average total in Orange games this season is 50.1, 0.4 points fewer than Saturday's total of 50.5 .

 Syracuse Stats and Trends

+- Syracuse has played eight games, with seven wins against the spread.

-- The Orange have been favored by 4.5 points or more once this season and covered the spread.
+- The Orange covered the spread in their only game when favored by 5.5 points or more.

-- Syracuse has gone over the point total in 50% of its opportunities this year (four times over eight games with a set point total).
+- Syracuse's games this year have hit the over on four of eight set point totals (50%).

 - When Syracuse scores more than 20.7 points, it is 6-0 against the spread and 4-2 overall.